zhangsan946/jets/README.md

 A Rust rule-based tunnel targeting to enduser for secure & reliable network access in high speed.

 ## Features
 This project still has many features to be implemented.
-Welcome anyone interested to PR to accelerate.
+Welcome anyone interested in this project to PR to accelerate.

-✅ Implemented 🚧 Under construction ❌ Not yet implemented
+✅ Implemented 🚧 Partial Implemented  ❌ Not yet implemented

 - Inbound
 	- socks(✅ socks5, ❌ socks4)